ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 ### Dating of this instance

 The model was introduced in March 1974 and was probably produced for a few years.
-What year exactly is this model?
+What year exactly is my instance?
 I haven't located the serial number yet.
 There is a marking on the power supply cover that says "Aug 2 1974".
 This would put a lower bound on the date to August 1974.
 But of course that specific part might have been made then, and the rest of the machine later.

 For now I am considering this to be a "1974 IBM Memory Typewriter" and I will revise this if more information is available.